farukulutas/CS342/README.md

 This Linux program, called `pvm`, provides memory-related information for a process and the physical memory of the system.
 The information is retrieved from the /proc virtual file system, which interfaces the kernel for user-space programs.
 The /proc directory includes various files that provide information about the system state and processes, and includes a sub-directory for each process, offering process-specific information maintained by the kernel.

   _Grade:_ **100/100**?

+## Examination Materials

+This repository also includes questions and solutions for the Midterm, Final, and Quizzes conducted during the course.
+These materials can be very useful for future students studying for exams or anyone looking to test their understanding of the topics covered.